If positive expectations can impact financial markets then it makes sense that having positive expectations about our lives can impact our future.

 4. Don’t allow negativity to fester

 Clear up negative situations as they arise at work.
-Don’t allow your team to walk away feeling negative about future goals because these will become a self-fulfilling prophecy.
+Don’t allow people in your life to walk away feeling pessimistic about your relationship because that pessimism will ruin the relationship.

 How does your optimism or pessimism impact your finances?